lcolladotor/lcolladotor.github.com/_posts/2013-12-11-quick-cluster-login-to-interactive-session.md

 ## In local .bashrc file

 # qrsh
-alias qr="ssh -Y -t username@enigma2.etc.edu 'cd /very/complicated/path/to/projectDir/; source /etc/profile; echo \"cd \$PWD\" > ~/.bash_pwd; qrsh'"
+alias qr="ssh -t enigma 'cd /very/complicated/path/to/projectDir/; source /etc/profile; echo \"cd \$PWD\" > ~/.bash_pwd; qrsh'"
 {% endhighlight %}

 Note the use of the backslash to delay the execution of `$PWD`.
 I want it to be executed on the cluster, not on my local machine.
-Also, I like the ssh `-Y` option so I can later view plots in X11 when running `R`.

 ## Glory!